Blog section

 No problem, no grant

-Without a clearly defined problem, your solution has no reference point.
-Evaluators do not fund solutions.
-They fund solutions that are necessary.
+Without a clearly defined problem, an EU funding proposal has no reference point.
+Evaluators do not fund solutions in isolation.
+They fund solutions that are necessary, justified, and aligned with real needs.

 Innovation Does Not Equal Fundability - Proposal Writing Tips article cover